 Watch any toddler run around a playground and you’ll likely see movement that incorporates endurance, strength, and flexibility.
 Parents should expose their toddlers to age-appropriate activities that help improve these skills, while also giving little ones the opportunity to develop gross motor skills (development that involves the larger, stronger muscle groups of the body).

 By age two, toddlers should be able to run fairly well, jump with feet together, kick a ball, squat to play, stand on tiptoes, begin to ride a tricycle, use ride-on toys, throw and catch a ball, and jump down and forwards (some from the bottom step).

 Exercise at this age should involve independent time for toddlers to explore their interests, as well as participating in family games and activities.
 Having age-appropriate equipment available to your toddler, including balls of various sizes, fabric tunnels to crawl through, push toys, riding vehicles, tricycles, and balance bikes for more advanced tots can help keep active play fresh and exciting.
 The following activities will help your toddler rack up the required minutes while having a whole lot of fun!

 - Walking: Long walks or runs are a great way for parents and caregivers to get their exercise in with child in tow, but you should also plan for a few “toddler walk breaks” during your workout.
 Try stopping every 15 minutes and letting him out of the stroller or carrier to explore.
-Yes, it will slow down your pace, but it allows her to get the wiggles out and get in the habit of walking next to you.
+Yes, it will slow down your pace, but it allows them to get the wiggles out and get in the habit of walking next to you.

 - Swimming: Pool time with a family member introduces your toddler to the wonders of swimming and sets the foundation for learning water safety.